rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-08-25-37466662a3cba490-status-of-directorspartners-in-case-of-expulsiondeclaration-of-default-of-tradin.md

 source: nse
 stocks: []
 tags:
-- trading-member
+- appeal
-- expulsion
+- compliance
 - default
 - directors
-- compliance
+- expulsion
-- sat-order
+- trading-member
 title: Status of Directors/Partners in case of Expulsion/declaration of Default of Trading Member
 ---